MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 ### Focus on click

 Whether the widget should grab focus when it is clicked with the mouse.
 This property is only relevant for widgets that can take focus.
 Before 3.20, several widgets (**Gnome::Gtk3::Button**, **Gnome::Gtk3::FileChooserButton**, **Gnome::Gtk3::ComboBox**) implemented this property individually.
-Since: 3.20

 The **Gnome::GObject::Value** type of property *focus-on-click* is `G_TYPE_BOOLEAN`.